 Present-day Code Requirements

-Currently about 80% of United States is on the 2012 or 2015 IBC, where sprinkler exemptions do not apply to the 100 sq. inch size limitation applied to fire protective glazing used in door vision panels in panels in fire doors used in exit enclosures and passageways.
+Currently about 80% of United States is on the 2012 or 2015 IBC, where sprinkler exemptions do not apply to the 100 sq. inch size limitation applied to fire protective glazing used in fire door vision panels in panels in fire doors used in exit enclosures and passageways.
 Because of this, it is important for architects and door manufacturers to review what the code requirements are.

-Below is an excerpt from Table 716.5 Opening Fire Protection Assemblies, Ratings and Markings in the 2012 IBC affecting doors in exit enclosures and passageways:
+Below is an excerpt from Table 716.5 Opening Fire Protection Assemblies, Ratings and Markings in the 2012 IBC affecting fire doors in exit enclosures and passageways:

-According to the table, doors in 2 hour exit enclosures and exit passageways will have a minimum rating of 90 minutes.
-For 1 hour exit enclosures and exit passageways, the door will have a minimum rating of 60 minutes.
+According to the table, fire doors in 2 hour exit enclosures and exit passageways will have a minimum rating of 90 minutes.
+For 1 hour exit enclosures and exit passageways, the fire door will have a minimum rating of 60 minutes.
 In the column “Door Vision Panel Size”, the glazing panel is 100 sq. inches in both cases.

 Also present in the “Door Vision Panel Size” column are 2 important footnotes: